 There’s no better way to get down from the town of Monte than to take the traditional route in a wicker basket.

 The Funchal toboggan is one of Madeira’s most famous attractions.
 Dating back to the 1850s, this Madeira sled ride was the primary means of downhill public transportation in Funchal.

 Made from wicker and wood, these two seated sleds cruise down the narrow streets of Monte all the way back down to Funchal.
-The two kilometre journey takes roughly 10 minutes down a curvy road, and you can expect to reach speeds up to 30mph!
+The two kilometre journey takes roughly 10 minutes down a winding road and you can expect to reach speeds of up to 30mph!

 The toboggan ride doesn’t take you all the way to Funchal.
 You’ll have to walk the rest of the way and that is a 20 to 30-minute walk on a steep downhill.

-There will be taxi’s waiting at the finishing point, but negotiate you fare before riding, they are pretty expensive!
+There will be taxis waiting at the finishing point but negotiate your fare before riding, they are pretty expensive!